-In view of the mentioned changes, it was expected that data released before and after the implementation of the new legal background would not be consistent and that the changes would cause breaks in time series.
-However, the analyses that had been carried out show that there were no breaks in time series and that data from the first quarter of 2021 and onwards are comparable to data for previous periods.
+Although it was expected that data released before and after the implementation of the new legal background would not be consistent and comparable, the analyses that had been carried out showed that there were no breaks in time series.
 A brief review of the approach and methodology applied in the mentioned analyses is accessible at Methodological summary on the breaks in time series exercise_HR.
-The only exception are indicators of working hours, where breaks in time series occurred, making those indicators incomparable to data for previous periods.
+The exception are indicators of working hours, for which it was determined that the breaks in time series were present, which makes them incomparable with data in previous periods.